Can international businesses participate?

 What is a financially self-sustaining solution?

-A financially self-sustaining solution is a solution that generates an equal or greater amount of savings than what it costs to be installed and to be operated.
+A financially self-sustaining solution is a solution that generates an equal or greater amount of savings than what it costs to produce and operate.

 If I apply to this challenge, can I also apply to other NYCHA Calls for Innovation?
 Yes.

 Will the next step be to issue an RFP to procure the best solution?
 Upon selection, Proposer will be offered the opportunity to install their solution at one development or building (depending on what is needed to demonstrate the benefits of the solution) as part of a pilot project.
-NYCHA and the Proposer will develop a method for evaluating the solution evaluation phase and, shall the evaluation prove the financial benefits of the solution, NYCHA may release an open procurement process to deploy the technology at a larger scaler.
+NYCHA and the Proposer will develop a method for evaluating the solution evaluation phase and, shall the solution prove successful, NYCHA may initiate an open procurement process to deploy the technology at a larger scaler.